vacp2p/rfc/content/docs/rfcs/35/README.md

 even in the case he has access to communicating parties' long-term private keys (during or after their communication).
 - *Authenticity*: the adversary should not be able to cause a Waku endpoint to accept messages coming from an endpoint different than their original senders.
 - *Integrity*: the adversary should not be able to cause a Waku endpoint to accept data that has been tampered with.
-- *Identity-hiding*: a passive adversary should not be able to link encrypted messages to their corresponding senders and recipients.
+- *Identity-hiding*: once a secure communication channel is established, a passive adversary should not be able to link exchanged encrypted messages to their corresponding sender and recipient.

 ## Supported Cryptographic Protocols